 Rising like enormous sculptures, the Australian Government’s Antarctic wind turbines are proving to be a great substitute for diesel-produced energy and heating for Mawson station in Antarctic.

-And now, energy credits (called Renewable Energy Certificates) earned by these wind turbines, have been bought by Westpac Banking Corporation, which will help build new renewable energy capability elsewhere in the Antarctic and Australia.
+And now, energy credits (called Renewable Energy Certificates or RECs) earned by these wind turbines, have been bought by Westpac Banking Corporation, which will help build new renewable energy capability elsewhere in the Antarctic and Australia.

 “The Australian Government’s drive to reduce greenhouse gas emissions includes the world’s first mandatory renewable energy target.